 If you do not pick up your tickets by the times mentioned above, we cannot guarantee you will receive your full number of commencement tickets.

 No additional tickets will be provided and it is recommended that you ask classmates if you can have their unused tickets.
 No tickets will be required for the live streaming rooms on campus and extra guests are encouraged to sit in these lecture halls.
+Every person attending the ceremony will need a ticket: including children.
+If you plan on bringing small children it is recommended that you view the ceremony in the live-streaming room which will not require tickets.
 Please note, CSULB does not authorize the sale of complimentary tickets.

 First-come, first-served seating is available for your guests in folding chairs and grandstands.

 GUESTS: TICKETS WILL BE REQUIRED FOR ENTRY AND REENTRY TO THE VENUE.
 PLEASE SEE AN USHER BEFORE EXITING.

 How do I get my cap and gown?

 How do I know if I am graduating with honors?

 What time should I get there and where do I go?